 Now to the list.

 1. Do your COVID-19 & travel restriction research

 Prior to setting off, we took our own COVID travel advice.
-Our goal: to make sure the places we wanted to visit weren’t identified as COVID-19 hotspots and that we wouldn’t be required to quarantine upon arrival or encounter problems upon our return home to Germany.
+Our goal: to make sure the places we wanted to visit weren’t identified as COVID-19 hotspots, had low vaccination rates and that we wouldn’t be required to quarantine upon arrival or encounter problems upon our return home to Germany.